This succulent is an old hybrid that has recently been called ×Graptoveria 'Citrina'.

 Light: If you want your ×Graptoveria 'Citrina' to thrive, ensure it gets plenty of sunlight.
 However, it can also tolerate partial shade but may look slightly rangy.
 Therefore, when growing indoors, it is best to keep it near a sunny window.

-Soil: Good drainage is most important for a healthy plant, so when growing it in a container, choose well-draining soil and a container with drainage holes.
+Soil: Good drainage is essential for a healthy plant, so choose well-draining soil and a container with drainage holes when growing it in a container.

 Temperature: ×Graptoveria 'Citrina' prefers cooler temperatures, but it is not a cold-hardy plant.
 Its primary growth occurs during spring and fall while slowing considerably during winter.
 It grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 30 to 50 °F (-1.1 to 10 °C).